trevorbayless/cli-chess/README.md

 Colors are expected to be [HTML color names](https://www.w3schools.com/tags/ref_colornames.asp) (e.g. `seagreen`) or [HTML hex colors](https://www.w3schools.com/colors/colors_picker.asp) (e.g. `#2E8B57`).
-The display of selected colors is dependent on the terminal supporting true colors and the `Terminal Color Depth` option in cli-chess program setting being set to `True Colors`).
+The display of selected colors is dependent on the terminal supporting true colors and the `Terminal Color Depth` option in cli-chess program settings being set to `True Colors`).
 If the terminal does not support true colors, the colors selected will be mapped to the closest supported color.

 Restarting cli-chess, or pressing `Ctrl+R` on any screen will force a style refresh.
 If this custom style sheet is